magland/kachery/README.md

 The default zone allows uploads from all registered users and is suitable for light usage in scientific research.
 The intent is for files to be available for long-term use, but we may at some point delete files that have not been accessed for a long time.

+For more detailed instruction on registration, see [Registration](doc/registration.md).

 ### Custom Zones for Heavier Usage and Greater Reliability

 For users with heavier storage needs that is less prone to eventual deletion, we offer the following options: